pranjals149/Aspus/README.md

 You will notice amazing styles for any keywords, classNames, etc. Color choices have been made for easy and clear reading.
 You can view it in day-light also.

 ![screenshot](https://github.com/pranjals149/Aspus/blob/master/aspus.png)

+#Instructions
+1. Launch Visual Studio Code.

+2. Goto Extensions.

+3. Search for **Aspus** theme.

+4. Install it.

+5. To select the theme, follow the steps: File -> Preferences -> Color Theme.